German auxiliary cruiser Widder: Raider voyage

-The Widder was reported to have machine-gunned the crew of the SS Anglo Saxon in their life-boats; one jolly boat with seven crewmen got away.
-Over two months later, on 27 October, the last two survivors in the boat landed in the Bahamas after a 2,275 mile voyage.
-One of the two died when his new ship was torpedoed in 1941, the other survived the war and testified against von Ruckteschell, who was sentenced to seven years for his war crime.
+Widder was reported to have machine-gunned the crew of Anglo Saxon in their lifeboats.
+One jolly boat with seven crewmen survived.
+Over two months later, on 27 October, the last two survivors in the boat landed in the Bahamas after a 2,275-mile voyage.
+One of the two was killed when his next ship was torpedoed in 1941.
+The other survived the war and testified against von Ruckteschell, who was sentenced to 10 years' imprisonment for war crimes.
+He died in prison in 1948.

 Having completed her mission, she returned to occupied France on 31 October 1940.

 Later history

-Deemed unsuitable as a merchant raider due to persistent drive problems, Widder was re-christened Neumark, and used as a repair ship in Norway, playing a major role in repairing the battleship Tirpitz in 1943/1944.
-After the war she was taken into British service as Ulysses, then sold back to Germany as Fechenheim in 1950 before being wrecked off Bergen in 1955.
-Her hull was scrapped shortly after.
+Deemed unsuitable as a merchant raider due to persistent drive problems, Widder was re-christened Neumark, and used as a repair ship in Norway, playing a major role in repairing the battleship Tirpitz in 1943–44.
+After the war she was taken into British merchant service as Ulysses, then sold back to Germany as Fechenheim in 1951.
+She was converted into a motor ship in 1954.
+She was wrecked off Bergen in 1955, and scrapped shortly after.

 She was one of only two German auxiliary cruisers to survive the war, after one 1940 cruise.
 Her captain, Helmuth von Ruckteschell, was one of only two German naval commanders convicted of war crimes at the end of the war.